 - Take photos of the dog, your injuries, and the scene where the attack occurred.
 If there were witnesses, you may need their statements or testimony, so try to get contact details.
 Make and keep copies of all insurance, legal, and medical documents related to the case.

-- Contact an experienced Boston personal injury attorney as soon as you’ve obtained medical treatment.
+- Contact an experienced Boston dog bite attorney as soon as you’ve obtained medical treatment.
 Your attorney will discuss your rights and determine if you are legally entitled to compensation.

 After a dog bite, do not sign any legal papers or insurance documents before you’ve been advised by an experienced Boston personal injury attorney.
 You might accept a settlement offer for a figure that is far below the actual value of your claim.